-Entries are now open and will close Saturday 5th August 2018, late entries may be taken up to the 8th August, however a Late Entry Fee of $50 will apply and compulsory flags.
+Entries are now open and will close Sunday 11th August 2019, late entries may be taken up to the 14th August 19, however a Late Entry Fee will be waived, rider will not be in programme and compulsory flags will apply.
 In the case of postponement or abandonment of the meeting, all or any part of the entry fee may be retained by the WJMC, if such retention is approved by MWA.

 Only entries received through Register Now and accompanied by the correct fee will be accepted.
 Refunds will be given to riders not able to attend the meeting due to injury/Medical reasons only.
 Notice of 48 hours will need to be given in writing and emailed to the Race Secretary with a medical certificate. $5.00 Admin fee will be charged.

 Entry fee - 1st family member $50 per rider + Transponder Hire or admin fee